thatisuday/npm-sharper/README.md

 # sharper
-Automatic image processor built on top of sharp and multer for express
+Automatic image processor built on top of sharp and multer for express.

 ***